cwqt/refract/README.md

 ```

 A command like `npx ts-node schema.ts` will run this TypeScript code & generate
-the resulting Prisma file in the `output` path.
+the resulting Prisma file at the `output` path.

 # Models